ouspg/CryptoCourse/README.md

 Repository will be place for your work, and commit changes on there for corresponding folders.

+*If you lost your repository, you can find it under organization [CryptoCourse-2021](https://github.com/CryptoCourse-2021) once logged in.*

 Every week you need to return only URL of your repository for the assignment return box, unless otherwise stated.

  **Deadline is always before the next supported exercise session!**